aeoranday/50l-analysis/sum-all/README.md

 ```
 $ python sum_all.py --help
-usage: sum_all.py [-h] [--tqdm] [--abs] [--savetype SAVETYPE] [--debug] filename
+usage: sum_all.py [-h] [--tqdm] [--abs] [--savetype SAVETYPE] [--debug] [--ped-est {median,mean,mode}] filename

 Sum non-cosmic events, plot the resulting heatmap, and save this array.

 positional arguments:
   filename              Absolute path of file to process.
 Must be an HDF5 data file.

 options:
   -h, --help            show this help message and exit
   --tqdm                Use to display tqdm progress bar.
 Default off.
   --abs                 Use to sum using absolute value.
   --savetype SAVETYPE   File type to save the figure as.
 Default : svg.
   --debug               Print some debugging information.
+  --ped-est {median,mean,mode}
+                        Specify which statistical center (mean, median, mode) to use on pedestal subtraction.
+Default: median.
 ```